lilianweng/lil-log/_posts/2017-12-31-object-recognition-for-dummies-part-3.md

 ---
 layout: post
 comments: true
-title: "Object Recognition for Dummies Part 3: R-CNN Family"
+title: "Object Detection for Dummies Part 3: R-CNN Family"
 date: 2017-12-31 23:00:00
-tags: object-recognition
+tags: object-detection object-recognition
 image: "manu-2013-segmentation.png"
 ---

-> In Part 3, we would examine five object recognition models: R-CNN, Fast R-CNN, Faster R-CNN, and Mask R-CNN.
+> In Part 3, we would examine five object detection models: R-CNN, Fast R-CNN, Faster R-CNN, and Mask R-CNN.
 These models are highly related and the new versions show great speed improvement compared to the older ones.

 <!--more-->